Rassie Erasmus: Ex England Rugby Star Questions SA Manager’s Approach As Springboks Coach

 - The comments made by the former England rugby star sparked different reactions from fans on social media

-Springboks head coach Rassie Erasmus has been accused of always stirring the pot by a former England international, which fuels the ongoing debate about the South African rugby coach's leadership approach.
+Springboks head coach Rassie Erasmus has been accused by a former England international of always stirring the pot, which fuels the ongoing debate about the South African rugby coach's leadership approach.

 Erasmus is rated as one of the greatest coaches in rugby, and he's known for being outspoken, which has put him on the bad books of individuals abroad, where his approach has not always been warmly received.

-The South Africa national rugby union team head coach recently committed his future to the role until 2031, underlining long-term stability at the Springboks.
+The South Africa national rugby union team head coach recently committed his future to the role until 2031, underlining long-term stability at the Springboks and also retaining the Rugby Championship in 2025.

-The 53-year-old would continue to face criticism from others abroad with a high-profile 2026 campaign looming for the Boks and the ambitions of defending their Rugby World Cup crown for the third time in a row in Australia in 2027.
+The 53-year-old would continue to face criticism from others abroad, with a high-profile 2026 campaign looming for the Boks and the ambition to defend their Rugby World Cup crown for the third consecutive time in Australia in 2027.

 Foden calls out Erasmus